markstringer-dti/markstringer-dti.github.io/dti.md

 ## Chapter 19 - Harm Reduction - Safe drugs, safe sex, safe SAFE

 ### Connection
 This chapter might sound a bit crazy.
-It's drawing parrallels between drug addiction, unsafe sexual practices and project management.
+It suggests drug addiction, unsafe sexual practices and project management have some things in common.
 That sounds crazy right?
 And yes, I am being a bit dramatic.
 Most projects don't result in death if they go wrong.
 But they can result in extreme expense.
 And they can be very miserable to work on.

 ### Concept
 If people want to do something because they like how it makes them feel, they will do it, almost no matter what the ultimate consequences.
 If people want to avoid doing something because they don't like how doing it makes them feel, they will do that, no matter what the consequences.